leviysoft/pony/readme.md

         `""""`        `""""`     ;'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PonyMvc is a MVC framework for WinForms inspired by ASP.NET MVC.
+PonyMvc is a MVC framework for desktop .NET applications inspired by ASP.NET MVC.
 The aim of the project is to bring every WinForms developer to a beautiful world
 where pink ponies are eating butterflies and pooping rainbows :) And, of course,
 in this world there are no more problems with binding data or testing logic.